Payment Solutions for Marketplaces in 2025: Complete Guide

 Unlike e-commerce sites that take payments directly from buyers, marketplaces interact with both buyers and sellers.
 When a buyer makes a payment on a marketplace, they pay the marketplace first.
 The marketplace then takes a commission and pays out the seller.

-On the technical side, there are key differences as well.
+On the technical side, there are key differences between e-commerce and marketplace payments.
 E-commerce websites require a relatively simple payment gateway.
 In contrast, a marketplace payment system must support features like pay-ins, payouts, commissions, and split payments.

 Marketplaces usually charge sellers commissions for sold products or services.
 This fee covers the cost of providing the platform and connecting sellers with buyers.